Steve Taylor ~ Founder of Haunted City Tours, Newcastle Ghost Walks & Alone In The Dark Entertainment

 Steve on the bike, filming for his TV show!

-Steve also went on to join forces with Metro Radio’s Chris Felton and NE1fm’s Rob Davies to launch the UK’s first ever FM paranormal radio show, a show dedicated to only the paranormal which airs every Monday night from 9 pm on NE1fm 102.5.
+Steve also went on to join forces with Metro Radio’s Chris Felton and NE1fm’s Rob Davies to launch the UK’s first ever FM paranormal radio show, a show dedicated to only the paranormal which airs every Monday night from 9 pm on NE1fm 102.5 as a community based project.

 Today Steve is retired from private cases after the Hendon poltergeist case which sealed the deal for him and was his final case which almost killed him.